pramod444/openg2p-deployment/kubernetes/keymanager/README.md

 Keymanager pod may fail and restart a few times initially.
 But it should come up by itself in 5-10mins.

+## Post Installation

+To access keymanager APIs create an OIDC client in Keycloak.
+Also create a role "KEYMANAGER_ADMIN" and assign this role to service account of the client.

 ## Parameters

 The following are some of the basic parameters that can be passed to the above helm during installation.
 (Can be  added as arguments using `--set`.
 Or can be passed by yaml file using `-f values.yaml`).